garethmarkel/ukb-administration/docs/pheno/understand_sql.md

 2. **Use data-coding:** Example script to extract phenotypes from categorical data-fields that contain data-coding information.
 3. **ICD10 example:** Example script to extract phenotypes from ICD-10 codes.

+Useful basic SQL commands used in the following scripts:

+- Command FROM and JOIN --> indicate the tables that we are going to use

+- Command SELECT --> indicates the columns that we select

+- Command WHERE --> indicates the rows that we select

 === "Basic usage"
     ``` sql
     .header on